awsdocs/aws-elemental-mediapackage-user-guide/doc_source/compacted.md

 # Compacted DASH manifests<a name="compacted"></a>

-The ability to compact DASH manifests is available with only live workflows in AWS Elemental MediaPackage\.
+The ability to compact DASH manifests to improve performance and processing on low\-power devices for both VOD and live is available in AWS Elemental MediaPackage\.

 The default DASH manifest from AWS Elemental MediaPackage includes duplicate data about each representation \(track\)\.
 For some players, processing a manifest with all this data is difficult and slow\.
 To reduce some of the burden, MediaPackage can compact the manifest by moving some attributes from the `Representation` object to the `AdaptationSet` object\.
 This way, rather than having the attributes defined for each representation in the manifest, they're defined once at a higher level\.
 The representations then inherit these attributes from the adaptation set\.